-You must be collecting RDP login data (Event ID 4624) through the Security events data connector.
-Make sure you have selected an event set besides "None" to stream into Azure Sentinel.
+You must be collecting RDP login data (Event ID 4624) through the Security events or Windows Security Events data connectors.
+Make sure you have selected an event set besides "None", or created a data collection rule that includes this event ID, to stream into Azure Sentinel.

-From the Azure Sentinel portal, click Analytics, and then click the Rule templates tab.
+From the Azure Sentinel portal, select Analytics, and then select the Rule templates tab.
 Choose the (Preview) Anomalous RDP Login Detection rule, and move the Status slider to Enabled.

 In this document, you learned how to connect Windows security events to Azure Sentinel.
 To learn more about Azure Sentinel, see the following articles: